druce/OpenAIAgentsSDK/prompts.md

 **Your task:**
 - Rewrite the newsletter.
 - Make sure to address ALL APPROPRIATE issues and critique recommendations.
-- You may modify or ignore recommendations you determine to be INAPPROPRIATE per the guidelines below.
+- You may modify or ignore recommendations which are INAPPROPRIATE per the guidelines below.

 **What you will fix, paying attention to critique recommendations:**
 - Edit for format, clarity, and structure
 - Improve headlines to be as concise and clear as possible
 - Improve section titles to be both creative/punny AND clear
 - Remove duplicate and nonessential headlines
 - Change order of headlines or sections
 - Rewrite titles, sections, headlines for clarity, format, and impact
 - Split/merge sections
 - Fix any formatting issues